 - Make the topping while the dough is proving.
 Rub together the flour and butter until crumbly.
 Add enough of the water to form a smooth paste.

-- Spoon the topping into a piping bag fitted with a small, smooth nozzle (e.g. with an opening that is 5 mm in diameter) and pipe a continuous line onto each row of buns.
+- Spoon the topping into a piping bag fitted with a small, smooth nozzle (e.g. with an opening that is 5 mm in diameter) and pipe a cross onto each of the buns.

 - Bake the buns at 170 ˚C for 20 minutes or until golden brown and well risen.